Massachusetts

 The state of Massachusetts offers the following financial incentives to encourage energy efficiency improvements:

-- Alternative Energy and Energy Conservation Patent Exemption (corporate and personal)
+- Alternative Energy and Energy Conservation Patent Exemption (corporate)

 - Green Communities Grant Program